cpmbits/cpm/README.md

-# cpm: Chromos Project Manager
+# cpm: The Chromos Project Manager
 A modern project management tool for C/C++ projects.

 ## Installation